 GABApentin lists dizziness

 The FDA-approved prescribing information for GABApentin lists dizziness as a common side effect of this medication.
 A study conducted by the drug manufacturer found that 28 percent of patients taking GABApentin for shingles-related pain experienced dizziness compared to 7.5 percent of people taking a sugar pill.
-Patients are advising to exercise caution while driving or operating any equipment that could potentially lead to accidental injury.
+Patients are advised to exercise caution while driving or operating any equipment that could lead to accidental injury.

 Drowsiness and Fatigue

-The National Library of Medicine and National Institutes of Health report in a PubMed Health entry that drowsiness and fatigue are common side effects of gabapentin.
+The National Library of Medicine and National Institutes of Health report in a PubMed Health entry that drowsiness and fatigue are common side effects of Gabapentin.
 Alcohol may intensify this side effect of the medication.

 The FDA-approved prescribing information for GABApentin notes that swelling, or edema, of the legs, ankles, feet, or hands may occur while taking the drug.
-The likelihood of these side effects of gabapentin increases with advancing age.
+The likelihood of these side effects of Gabapentin increases with advancing age.

 The National Library of Medicine and National Institutes of Health Medline Plus entry on GABApentin lists unsteadiness, or ataxia, as a possible side effect of treatment with this medication.
-Patients taking GABApentin are urged to be cautious in order to avoid accidental injury.
+Patients taking GABApentin are urged to be cautious to avoid accidental injury.

 Other Serious Side Effects of GABApentin

 Gabapentin may also cause some severe side effects.
 These side effects are uncommon.
 However, they may be more common in people who have psychiatric disorders.
 The side effects of Gabapentin include: